31.10.2022 | Insight

 “What Nefco can bring to the table is a unique way of financing.
-When a company wants to grow internationally, we can take greater financial risks and bridge ‘the valley of death’, the financing gap often experienced by scale-ups when expanding internationally,” Larsson explains.
+When a company wants to grow internationally, we can take greater financial risks and bridge ‘the valley of death’, the financing gap often experienced by scale-ups when expanding internationally,” Fredrik explains.

 Co-financing is common in Nefco projects.
 “In Sweden, we have good examples of co-financing projects with both private and public financiers.
 When Nefco gets involved, we want to be an enabler by taking a different type of risk to what is traditionally possible.”

 Most international growth companies are developed in or around large cities, such as Stockholm, Malmö or Gothenburg.
 However, Nefco is also actively looking for potential investment opportunities in other regions.
 “Sweden is a diverse country.
-There are a great number of candidate companies for Nefco financing regionally – we just need to find each other,” Larsson concludes.
+There are a great number of candidate companies for Nefco financing regionally – we just need to find each other,” Fredrik concludes.

-Fredrik Larsson, Investment Adviser, Consultant, Sweden
+Fredrik Larsson, Senior Investment Adviser, Sweden

 Learn more about our financing options